Mobile Shopping Cart

 First I dug into statistics and other information we had available to try to isolate WHY mobile users were dropping out at a greater rate.
-I was able to isolate key steps within the checkout process that had the greatest drop offs.
-These were also more complicated screens.
+Looking at statistics such as shopping cart abandonments and page exist stats, I was able to isolate key steps within the purchase and checkout process that had the greatest drop offs and loss of potential purchases.

 The conclusion from industry research and real site data was to create as streamlined and simple checkout process as possible within the limitations of the customer’s e-commerce platform.
 This meant I would hone down each step to what was absolutely necessary to pull from the customer at that time while still provide options.